THE SHORT STORY

 THE LONG STORY

 David Lyttle began performing professionally at the age of four in his folk group the Lyttle Family, playing bongos, bodhran and mini lambeg drum.
 At eight years old he added drum kit and by ten years old he was also studying cello and uillean pipes.
 At eighteen he began focusing on the drum kit after taking an interest in jazz.
 Over the next three years David received scholarships to study at Skidmore Jazz Institute (New York) and the Banff Centre (Canada), whilst also studying for a BMus at the University of Ulster.
 After graduating, David was offered a government grant to write a PhD thesis at the University of Ulster, becoming a doctor of music in 2009.
 During this time he also took lessons in New York with Jeff 'Tain' Watts, John Riley, Ari Hoenig, Ralph Peterson and Carl Allen.

 David first reached a national audience with jazz guitar legend Louis Stewart in 2006.
-In 2007 he released his first solo album, True Story, on his newly formed label Lyte Records, going on to feature a long list of international jazz icons in his bands, including Terell Stafford, Seamus Blake, Greg Osby, Soweto Kinch, Jason Rebello, Jean Toussaint and Tim Warfield.
-He has performed in twelve countries, toured with Jonathan Kreisberg, Jason Palmer, Jaleel Shaw, Jamie Baum and Michael Janisch, and performed with Dave Liebman, Gwilym Simcock, Kenny Werner and Liane Carroll.
+In 2007 he released his first solo album, True Story, on his newly formed label Lyte Records and would go on to feature a long list of international jazz icons in his bands, including Kurt Rosenwinkel, Terell Stafford, Seamus Blake, Soweto Kinch, Jason Rebello, Jean Toussaint and Tim Warfield.
+He has performed in twenty five countries and worked with some of the jazz world's most respected artists, including Jonathan Kreisberg, Jason Palmer, Jaleel Shaw, Jesse van Ruller, Jamie Baum, Michael Janisch, Dave Liebman, Gwilym Simcock, Kenny Werner and Liane Carroll.
 David also has a long association with guitarist Andreas Varady, who he met at 12 years old and he praised by the international jazz press for discovering, before his signing to Quincy Jones Productions at age 16.